-Host a Civic Engagement Happy Hour!
+Host a Civic Engagement Gathering!

-Do you want to meet scientists and engineers who are making a difference in your community?
+Want to meet scientists and engineers who are making a difference in your community?

-Are you interested in inspiring scientists and engineers to get more involved with your local government?
+Want to inspire scientists and engineers to get more involved with your local government?

-What is a Civic Engagement Happy Hour?
+What is a Civic Engagement Gathering?

 Our model is simple.
 Invite a few scientists and engineers who are making a difference in your community to share their experiences in an informal setting.
 This approach provides a low pressure opportunity for exchanging experiences and ideas, while also helping you cultivate a network of civic-minded peers.